JordanCon 2015: Bride of Con Report, Part 2

 Recent Comments

-- cecrow on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 1 hour ago

-- Lisamarie on Five Books Where Criminals Save the Day 1 hour ago
+- MaGnUs on Jean-Luc’s New Admiral Uniform From Star Trek: Picard Means Flashbacks Are Coming 3 mins ago

+- vinsentient on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 3 mins ago

-- RJStanford on Five Books Where Criminals Save the Day 1 hour ago
+- philippa on Five Books Where Criminals Save the Day 6 mins ago

+- philippa on The Evolution of Dragons in Western Literature: A History 9 mins ago

+- ChristopherLBennett on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 9 mins ago

+- scifantasy on Jean-Luc’s New Admiral Uniform From Star Trek: Picard Means Flashbacks Are Coming 10 mins ago

-- Lisamarie on Five Books Where Criminals Save the Day 1 hour ago
+- JohnArkansawyer on Five Books Where Criminals Save the Day 11 mins ago

+- MaGnUs on Holy Rewatch Batman!
+Extra: Batman vs. Two-Face 13 mins ago